second-state/ssvm-napi/README.md

 SSVM Node.js Addon is in active development.

-In current stage, our prebuilt version **only supports** `Boost 1.65.1` and x64 Linux.
+In current stage, our prebuilt version **only supports** x86\_64 Linux.
-If you want to use other version of Boost library, you could use `--build-from-source` flag during addon installation.
+Or you could use `--build-from-source` flag to build from source during addon installation.

 ## Setup for Rust, Nodejs, and ssvmup